Noncommutative corrections to the minimal surface areas of the pure AdS spacetime and Schwarzschild-AdS black hole: The minimal surface area of the pure AdS spacetime with noncommutativity

 Now we can easily write the minimal surface area with the noncommutative deformation by using eqs.~(\ref{ncmetric}) and (\ref{cotrans}) as follows,

 where a dot stands for the differentiation with respect to $\theta$.
 As the noncommutative parameter $h$ is much smaller than one, we expand the geodesic curve $r(\theta)$ with respect to it,

-where $r_0$ is the initial constant corresponding to the space scale and $\bar{r}(\theta)$ represents the first order noncommutative modification to the curve.
-Because the term related to ${\dot r}^2$ is proportional to $h^2$, see eq.~(\ref{1storder}), the minimal surface area, eq.~(\ref{action1}), reduces approximately to the following form if only the first order of $h$ is considered,
+where $r_0$ is the initial constant corresponding to the spatial scale and $\bar{r}(\theta)$ represents the first order noncommutative modification to the curve.
+Because the term related to ${\dot r}^2$ is proportional to $h^2$, see eq.~(\ref{1storder}), the minimal surface area, eq.~(\ref{action1}), reduces approximately to the following form if only the first order of $h$ is considered in the square root,

 where $A_0$ is the ordinary (commutative) minimal surface area and $\bar{A}$ is the first order noncommutative correction to $A_0$.
-Making the Taylor expansion of eq.~(\ref{minisur}) with respect to $h$, we can easily obtain $A_0$ and $\bar{A}$, respectively,
+Making the Taylor expansion of eq.~(\ref{minisur}) with respect to $h$, we can easily obtain $A_0$ and $\bar{A}$, respectively,\footnote{According to the RT formula mentioned in Introduction, the undeformed holographic entanglement entropy ($A_0/(4G_N)$) corresponds to the entanglement entropy of the boundary field between the disk A and its complement region B because the spacetime keeps the rotating symmetry.}

 and

 where the latter can also be understood as the nonlocal contribution from the noncommutative spacetime.